Rota Vicentina - Fishermen’s Trail and Historical Way

 The Rota Vicentina is a series of walking trails located in the South West of Portugal that navigates through the Alentejo and Vicentina Coast Natural Park.
-Combining the Fishermen’s Trail, the Historical Way and several circular routes this trail combines both the rural charm of Portugal with the rugged coastline that has been shaped by the Atlantic Ocean.
+Combining the Fishermen’s Trail, the Historical Way and several circular routes this trail combine both the rural charm of Portugal with the rugged coastline that has been shaped by the Atlantic Ocean.

 The Fishermen’s Trail which you will take from Porto Covo to Odeceixe is a coastline route that follows trails created by locals to get to the beaches as well as the best fishing spots and can only be travelled by foot.
-The majority of this route is also on sand trails which can be more tiring to walk on and it is recommend that you have good walking boots.
+The majority of this route is also on sand trails which can be more tiring to walk on and it is recommended that you have good walking boots.

 Porto Covo is a friendly fishing village renowned for its small white houses that were built by the Marques de Pombal after an earthquake in 1755.

 Starting from the fisherman’s village of Porto Covo, you will spend your day on the “wild coast”.
 Walking along vast sand dunes on the Atlantic Ocean, you will discover small deserted coves where you may want to dip your toes until you reach the cliffs of Cape St Vincent.
 Once on the cliffs, which gives this coastline its personality, you are rewarded with sweeping views of the Atlantic Ocean.
 Walking along the cliffs the landscape is rich in flowers and plants which make it a delight for the senses before finishing off in Vila Nova de Milfontes.
 Vila de Milfontes contains a few historic and noteworthy buildings and monuments, such as the Forte Sao Clemente Castle which was built in the 16th Century to deter the pirate’s attacks and makes a lovely backdrop for photos.